Skip to content

 His day job is senior editor at Locus, the magazine of the SF and fantasy field.

-He tweets incessantly (@timpratt) and publishes a new story every month for patrons at www.patreon.com/timpratt
+He posts incessantly on Bluesky (@timpratt) and publishes a new story every month for patrons at www.patreon.com/timpratt

 I’M STILL HERE